apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 consumption and production.
 With the proposed new APIs we can easily add further strategies.

+### Support `~Copyable` elements

+In the future, we can extend the channel to support `~Copyable` elements.
+We only need an underlying buffer primitive that can hold `~Copyable` types and the continuations need to support `~Copyable` elements as well.
+By making the channel not directly conform to `AsyncSequence` we can support this down the road.

 ## Alternatives considered

 ### Provide an `onTermination` callback to the factory method